canokeys/canokey-documentation/content/userguide/openpgp/pin-and-touch-policies.md

 | Touch Cache Time | 0 | — | — |
 | Retry counters (PIN, Reset Code, Admin PIN) | 3 | — | — |

-Firmware version 3.1.1 and later allow management software to set the retry counters for PIN, Reset Code, and Admin PIN from 1 to 15.
-Changing these values resets PIN and Admin PIN to their defaults.
-An existing Reset Code is not changed, but its retry counter is reset.

 ## PIN Policy

 For DEC and AUT keys, after the PIN verification is successful, verification will not be required again until CanoKey is disconnected and reinserted.